jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Entanglement was introduced in the earlier section on [Multi-Qubit States](#multi-qubit-states).
 Together with superposition and interference, it is one of the three main quantum phenomena exploited by quantum computers.

-The following example shows how entanglement can be created using just a Hadamard (H) gate and a CX gate, from the intial state $\ket{00}$:
+The following example shows how entanglement can be created using just a Hadamard (H) gate and a CX gate, from the initial state $\ket{00}$:

 <div style="text-align: center;">
 <img src="assets_qcb/bell_0.png" height="120"/>